-The related party rules under Internal Revenue Code ("IRC") §1031(f) are designed to prevent planned exchanges between related parties seeking to cash out property and avoid paying capital gains tax.
+The related party rules under Internal Revenue Code ("IRC") §1031(f) nieces and former spouses.
+A taxpayer will be treated as related to are designed to prevent planned exchanges between related parties seeking to cash out property and avoid paying capital gains tax.
 The IRS continues to strictly scrutinize related party exchanges, but has recently indicated a greater willingness to allow exchanges between related parties when the parties establish that there was no basis shifting and no tax avoidance motive.

-Basis shifting with a related party to avoid capital gains tax - How it works: If a taxpayer purchases a property for \$100,000, his tax basis is \$100,000.
+Basis shifting with a related party to avoid capital gains tax -How it works: If a taxpayer purchases a property for \$100,000, his tax basis is \$100,000.
 If he later sells the property for more than his basis, he will be taxed on the difference - i.e. his gain.
-Under IRC \$1031, however, the taxpayer may defer paying taxes on the gain by exchanging the property for another property of equal or greater value.
+Under IRC §1031, however, the taxpayer may defer paying taxes on the gain by exchanging the property for another property of equal or greater value.